bboxdigital/lvc-api-docs/exit-api-main/README.md

 - **Events:** Retrieve information about individual events.
 - **Contributors:** Access details about contributors associated with events.
-- **Location:** Fetch data related to event venues or locations.
+- **Location:** Fetch data related to event venues or location.
-- **Event Query:** A versatile endpoint enabling users to perform queries across all event types.
+- **Query:** A versatile endpoint enabling users to perform queries across all event types.

 ### 2. Data Structure